 Mythology Gag: One of the random passwords that occurs in the hacking minigame is Cochise, the name of the Master ComputerBig Bad from Wasteland, the spiritual precursor of Fallout.
 Also, in Wasteland one of your dialogue options while speaking with Cochise was to ask it how you could kill it.
 You can ask the exact same question of this game's Master ComputerBig Bad, President Eden.
 Both of them respond by telling you that they're far beyond your ability to inflict physical damage.

-Averted in the original game, to the anger of the fans — none of your radiation-immune teammates can be made to do the final task for you.
-That was fixed in the expansion pack, but they still call you a coward for not doing it yourself.
+Averted in the original game, to the anger of the fans — none of your radiation-immune teammates can be asked to enter the radiation-flooded problem area.
+That was fixed in the expansion pack, but the voice-over still implies you're a coward for not choosing to die.
 Pragmatism is dead in the wasteland.

 Colonel Autumn's unique laser pistol was originally full-auto, allowing it to fire as fast as a Gatling Laser and making it almost as powerful.